 Why is that?
 And is it supposed to be like that?

-#1 Updated by Q. P. almost 8 years ago
+#1 Updated by Q. P. over 8 years ago

 Okay, i just had a look at Audacious 3.4.1 inside a daily build of Ubuntu GNOME 14.04.

 In Ubuntu GNOME, you can choose icon themes for GNOME.
 By default, it's set to a icon theme called "GNOME".
 That's the same icon theme that's being used in audacious-3.5-alpha1-win32.

 You can also choose a icon theme called "Hicolor", which is the same icon theme that's being used in audacious-3.4.3a-win32.

 So, i guess that audacious-3.5-alpha1-win32 is using the "GNOME" icon theme instead of the "Hicolor" theme is reasonable and the "Hicolor" theme having been used previously actually was unintentional(?).